Donald Byrne: Biography

 Born in New York City, Byrne was a professor of English.
 He taught at Pennsylvania State University from 1961 until his death, having been invited there to teach and to coach the varsity chess team.
 Before his time at Penn State, he was a professor at Valparaiso University in Indiana.

 He was a competitor in the chess club run by Brooklyn chess coach and master John W. Collins.
 Collins wrote about his students in the book My Seven Chess Prodigies, which features both Byrne brothers, Donald and Robert (see more below), and the young Bobby Fischer.
+The last one, at the age of 13, defeated Byrne on October 17, 1956 in the Game of the Century in New York City.

 Byrne died in Philadelphia of complications arising from lupus.
 He was inducted into the U.S. Chess Hall of Fame in 2003.

 Chess career

 Byrne won the U.S. Open Chess Championship in 1953 in Milwaukee and around that time he achieved the second-highest rating in the U.S., behind Samuel Reshevsky, against whom Byrne had a winning record.
 He was awarded the International Master title by FIDE (the World Chess Federation) in 1962, and played for or captained five U.S. Chess Olympiad teams between 1962 and 1972.
 In 1972, he led a team representing Pennsylvania State University (the remainder of the team was alumni) to the US Amateur Team Championship in Philadelphia.
 The winning Penn State team consisted of Byrne, Dan Heisman, Steve Wexler, Bill Bickham, and Jim Joachim (alt.).
 Byrne's elder brother, Grandmaster Robert Byrne, was also a leading player of that time.

 Byrne was a great ambassador for American chess, seemingly on good terms with players from both sides of the Iron Curtain.
 At the 1966 Chess Olympiad in Havana, Cuba, Bobby Fischer, a member of the Worldwide Church of God, would not compete on Saturdays, and the tournament officials knew this, yet they scheduled his first game against a Soviet player on Saturday, leading to accusations and hot tempers by the U.S. and Soviet teams and the tournament officials.
 Byrne's diplomacy and communication skills and the respect that all the players had for his integrity were enough to get the game rescheduled with everyone saving face.
 The tournament proceeded without further incident.
-Host Fidel Castro gave Byrne a beautifully hand-carved chess set to thank him.
+Host Fidel Castro gave Byrne a hand-carved chess set to thank him.